VA Hazlewood Benefits

-- The DD 214 is issued to a veteran upon discharge from military duty.
+- The DD 214 (member copy #4) is issued to a veteran upon discharge from military duty.
 Your DD 214 must show that you entered military service from Texas.
 If you served after September 9, 2001, you will also need a letter from the VA specifying that your eligibility has expired or that you have used your all of your educational benefits.

 - Can a veteran receiving financial aid still qualify for Hazlewood?

 - How long does it take to get approved for Hazlewood?

 - Once all required documents are received, it takes approximately one day for the exemption to be set up on our computer system.
 In order to use Hazlewood for a specific academic year, an application must be submitted every semester.
 In addition, the student must contact the SRSU Certifying Officer every semester to request the exemption.
 The application and all documentation must be received prior to the last day of classes in order to receive the exemption.

 - How many hours can I take each semester?

 - There is no limit to the number of hours per semester.

 - How long can I use the exemption?